TITC/caffe_nd/README.md

-# caffe for 3D image segmentation
+# Caffe for 3D image segmentation
 This version of caffe was modified for 3D image Segmenation.
+DataPatch layer allows to load hd5 valume and fro which it ronadomly crop 3d Patch data and corresponding 3d label to feed to networks. class weight are autmatically balanced for in softmaxloss layer for imbalanced classes.
+Perform either hole volume prediction or slice by slice prediction in testing phase.

 # Caffe